26 Things Home Buyers Will Hate About Your House

-Before footing the bill for any repairs, you'll want to consult with a local real estate agent to find out which home features buyers in your area desire most.
-This should help you determine which of your home's much-needed improvements are worth the effort and to set a remodeling budget that's realistic.
+It’s smart to consult with a local real estate agent to find out which home features buyers in your area desire most or turn them off most.
+This should help you determine which improvements are worth the effort and avoid spending more than necessary.

 The problem areas mentioned in this slide show are among the biggest buyer turn-offs, according to industry studies and interviews with real estate agents and home-staging experts who deal with buyer preferences every day.
 They distract potential buyers and detract from all the great things your home does have to offer.
 Many are easy to fix.
 You can even do some yourself if you have the time, or enlist the help of a handyman for a fee.
 Take a look.

 Ugh.
 You want buyers to imagine living in your home, not to wonder "How can these people live like this?" when they come through the front door.